 The only disadvantages are those of blood taking which could cause local discomfort and bruising.
-We will reduce this by combining the test with blood tests your friend/relative/patient would have anyway, whenever possible.
+We will reduce this by combining the test with blood tests your ward/relative/person you are consenting for would have anyway, whenever possible.

 WHAT ARE THE ADVANTAGES OF TAKING PART?